 Stem cell therapy could transform medical treatments for “incurable” diseases such as spinal cord injury, heart failure, Parkinson’s disease, kidney failure, retinal degeneration, and diabetes.
 (FAQ’s about stem cells).
 The confusion surrounding “human embryonic stem cells” and “human therapeutic cloning” research has led to strong negative public debate.
 This has strengthened the will of Congress and President Bush to not allow the National Institutes of Health to fund research on either fertilized human eggs or unfertilized human eggs used to develop stem cells.

 In 2001, the Foundation implemented a unique program for recruiting women willing to donate their eggs for stem cell research.
 The goal is to take advantage of scientific advances that lead to activation of eggs that have not been exposed to sperm.
 With more research it will be possible to derive therapeutic stem cells from unfertilized eggs, thus avoiding both ethical and moral controversies, as well as the tissue compatibility problems associated with deriving stem cells from fertilized human eggs.
-The guidelines for the donor program were originally developed by the Ethics Advisory Board for Advanced Cell Technology (www.advancedcell.com) chaired by Dr. Ronald Green, Dartmouth College.
+The guidelines for the donor program were originally developed by the Ethics Advisory Board for Advanced Cell Technology chaired by Dr. Ronald Green, Dartmouth College.
 Dr. Ann Kiessling, Bedford Research Foundation director, was a founding member of Advanced Cell Technology’s Ethics Advisory Board.
-Some of the work of that board was reported in the Hastings Center Report in June, 2002 (www.thehastingscenter.org).
-The goal of the Foundation’s egg donor program is to safely promote research using unfertilized human eggs to derive stem cells (guidelines).
+Some of the work of that board was reported in the Hastings Center Report in June, 2002 (TheHastingsCenter.org).
+The goal of the Foundation’s egg donor program is to safely promote research using unfertilized human eggs to derive stem cells (Guidelines for Research with Human Eggs).
 Because the Foundation has no financial stake in the outcome of the research, the health and safety of the egg donors is the primary consideration.
 “Human Eggs: the Need, the Risks, the Politics,” The Burrill Stem Cell Report (pdf)

 Eggs obtained through the Foundation’s Egg Donor Program for Dr. Jose Cibelli’s research team at Advanced Cell Technology allowed the development of laboratory procedures for activating human eggs two ways: artificially, termed parthenogenesis, and following transplantation of nuclei from other cells, termed nuclear transplantation, or ovasomagenesis.
-An early report of the work appeared in the Journal of Regenerative Medicine in the fall of 2001.
+An early report of the work appeared in the Journal of Regenerative Medicine in the fall of 2001 (pdf).
 Although no human stem cell lines were obtained as a result of the research reported in 2001, major progress was made, and the principle was proven that human eggs could respond to laboratory manipulations in ways developed for animal eggs, including monkeys.

 To continue to move the work forward, Bedford Research Foundation launched a fund-raising campaign for human embryonic stem cell research.
 Major contributors were Irvin and Diane Naylor of Pennsylvania, in addition to dozens of others.
 The contributions funded more experiments designed to solve the problems associated with the nuclear transplant technology.
 Because of the screening and medical procedures put in place to protect women donating eggs for research, each egg donor cycle carries a price tag of $25,500.